SPLATteam/SPLAT-WebGuide/docs/working_with_demand.rst

 - Demand parameters

-    o	FinalEnergyDemand: (MWyr) as specified in the model and also in GWh.
+    - FinalEnergyDemand: (MWyr) as specified in the model and also in GWh.

-    o	FinalPowerDemand (MW): calculated using the final energy demand and the load profiles for each of the demands.
+    - FinalPowerDemand (MW): calculated using the final energy demand and the load profiles for each of the demands.

-    o	SecondaryEnergyDemand (MWyr and GWh): calculated using the final energy demand, the distribution losses and the transmission losses.
+    - SecondaryEnergyDemand (MWyr and GWh): calculated using the final energy demand, the distribution losses and the transmission losses.

-    o	SecondaryPowerDemand (MW): calculated using the secondary energy demand and the load profiles.
+    - SecondaryPowerDemand (MW): calculated using the secondary energy demand and the load profiles.

 - Year

 2. Click the :button:`Refresh Query` button.
 The data is extracted in long format on the same sheet.
 The user can then review individual entries in the table using filters or a pivot table.